Lily’s Kitchen Information

 Lovely Lamb Casserole Review

-This mix provides an incredible proportion of protein and fat, which is significantly above-average.
+This mix provides an incredible proportion of protein and fat, which is significantly above average when compared to other wet cat food recipes.

 There are no plant-based ingredients in this recipe at all, which is almost unheard of.
-Even in the recipes from premium brands, there is usually a small portion to act as a binding agent.
+Even in the recipes from premium brands, there is usually a small portion of plant-based ingredients to act as a binding agent.

 Full Lily’s Kitchen Product Range